onflow/flow/flips/20211007-transaction-fees.md

 - The constant efforts would be set to a value that would approximate the effort of a nil transaction.
 - The fee effort cost factors would be set so that there is no change to the final fees.
-- the fee calculation would be done inside the `FlowFees` smart contract.
+- The fee calculation would be done inside the `FlowFees` smart contract.

 Implementing this step would have no impact on users, but they could start reading the fee breakdown from the emitted fee event.